"The Sources of International Investment Income in Emerging Market Economies,'" Review of International Economics (forthcoming)

 "A True Test: Do IMF Programs Hurt the Poor?" (with Zlata Hajro), Applied Economics, vol. 41 no. 3 (2009), p.
 295-306.

 This article analyses the effect of IMF programs on poverty with data from 82 countries during 1985-2000.
-Two indicators of poverty, infant mortality rates and the human development index (HDI), are utilized, and the effects of the IMF's concessionary and noncencessionary programs are investigated, as well as economic and institutional factors.
+Two indicators of poverty, infant mortality rates and the human development index (HDI), are utilized, and the effects of the IMF's concessionary and nonconcessionary programs are investigated, as well as economic and institutional factors.
 The results show that the IMF's programs have no significant direct impact on poverty.
 Growth and good institutions, however, both have significant impacts, lowering infant mortality and increasing the HDI.
-The Fund's concessionary programs increase the impact of growth on lowering infant moralitiy, while the noncencessinoary programs lower the impact of growth on the HDI.
+The Fund's concessionary programs increase the impact of growth on lowering infant mortality, while the nonconcessionary programs lower the impact of growth on the HDI.

 "IMF Retrospective and Prospective: A Public Goods Viewpoint" (with Todd Sandler), Review of International Organizations, vol. 3 no. 3 (2008), p.
 221-238.